 For instance, less than 50 organisations operating in the country have signed onto the international standard that specifies requirements for a Quality Management System (QMS), ISO 9001, which was adopted by the country in 2015.

 Implementing the ISO 9001:20015 enables continuous improvement of an organisation’s QMS and processes.
 In turn, this improves the ability of organisations’ operations to meet customer requirements and expectations.

 In today's highly competitive global economy, with China and America, the world’s largest markets, at each other’s necks for dominance, a disregard of the importance of conformity to standards can be a costly omission.

 Without conformity to agreed-upon standards, laboratories, companies and entire industries may become less efficient and manufacturers would have no business producing because what they produce may be substandard products that in some instances could cause harm to consumers.

 So standards are fundamental to this nation's economy and vital for our participation in world trade.
 Standards can change the game for manufacturers and propel growth in the ailing sub-sector to return it to its past fortunes.

 In Ghana, the Ghana Standards Authority (GSA) is mandated under the Standards Authority Act, 1973 to undertake conformity assessment activities, and gives permission for a conforming product to bear a mark of conformity called the Standard Mark; providing evidence of compliance to specification.

 As a result, a product bearing this mark carries a third-party guarantee which is an assurance that the product has been tested and conforms to the requirements of an accepted standard.

-Consumers require the assurance that products and services and comply with national regulations.
+Consumers require the assurance that products and services

 This confidence can only be realised through conformity assessment of products, processes or services to ensure fulfilment of requirements and relevant standards.